suricata3838/collateral-swap-aave/README.md

 ## technical stack
 - [x] Aave V2 flash loans to liquidate a loan from an unhealthy borrower position.
+- [ ] Add monitor_userAddress.js and monitor_collateralAsset.js
-- [ ] Borrow more lucrative asset as collateral woth InstaDapp's SDK
+- [ ] Borrow more lucrative asset as collateral with InstaDapp's SDK
 - [ ] Switch network to Mumbai(Polygon's testnet)
+  - [ ] Switch from Uniswap contract to QuickSwap one

 # Get started